 All audit requests must be approved by the instructor, and will be confirmed only at the end of the Add/Drop period for each semester, contingent upon seat availibility.
 Registration for Degree-seeking J.D. and LL.M. students enrolling in classes for credit takes priority over auditors.
 Auditors are not to create work for the professor (ie, may not turn in assignments to be graded), are expected to attend class and have read the materials, do not take the exam or submit a final paper, and credit hours are not earned.
 If space is available following the end of the add/drop period and if the professor gives permission, the auditor will be administratively registered for the course.
 Upon successful completion the course title will show on the auditor's transcript and reflect a grade of 'O.'

-Non-law students who wish to audit a law course may do so provided 1) it is not a required course, nor a "skills" class, nor a pass/fail course; 2) the auditor is not taking a seat from a degree-seeking student; 3) the professor gives permission.
-Non-law students should contact the Law School Registrar if interested in auditing a law class.
+Non-law students who wish to audit a law course may do so provided 1) it is not a required course, nor a "skills" class, nor a pass/fail course; 2) the auditor is not taking a seat from a degree-seeking student; 3) the instructor gives permission.
+Non-law students, other than Visiting Scholars, should contact the Law School Registrar if interested in auditing a law class.

 Visiting Scholars have the option to audit one law course per semester.
 The Law School provisions on auditing courses apply.
 For the avoidance of doubt, Visiting Scholars should note the following: